MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Minimize physical attack footprint, for example by turning off or disabling any device features that aren't needed, such as physical USB or UART ports, or WiFi or Bluetooth connectivity.
 Use physical removal, covering, or blocking when necessary.
 - Protect data on devices.
 If data at rest is stored on devices, use standard encryption algorithms to encrypt the data.

-Several Azure products and services support IoT device security.
+Several Azure products and services support IoT device security:

 - [Azure Sphere guardian modules](/azure-sphere/hardware/guardian-modules) connect critical legacy devices to IoT services with zero-trust capabilities, including strong identity, end-to-end encryption, and regular security updates.